guffre/python_tools/readme.md

-## stegopng.py
+## stegopng

 Python stegonography tool with builtin encryption/obfuscation of the data.
-Places 6 bits of data into each pixel of a .png-type file.
-Only tested with .png files, but will probably work with .bmp files as well.

-Oh, it also encrypts the data.
-Nice.

-## leet.py
+## leetifier

-This just generates "leet" word permutations.
-It uses an easily updatable dictionary if you have certain substitutions in mind.
+Generates "leet" word permutations.

 ## ssh_user_enum

 This is PoC code for CVE-2018-15473 (OpenSSH < 7.7).
-The advantage of using *my* PoC code is that it allows threading, unlike the vast majority (or all?) other PoC codes you find out there using paramiko.
+The advantage of using this particular PoC code is that it allows threading, unlike the vast majority (or all?) other PoC codes you find out there using paramiko.

-The reason mine allows threading is that it doesn't clobber the functionality of paramiko by temporarily replacing internal functions (looking at you, add_boolean PoC's).

-## substitution_cipher.py
+## substitution_cipher

 This is byte-substitution cipher code.
 I also included a variant that does substitution + encryption.

-## local_sharetool
+## url_share

 Shares links across a local network and opens them in the default webbrowser.
 It uses UDP broadcast, encrypts/decrypts at client and server, and prompts you before sending a URL off.